schipeltaper/veganexplainer/index.md

 **Or combined with vegetables at least 5 portions (so for example 250 grams of vegetables and 2 pieces of fruit).**
 > [https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/](https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/)

-**Then our next slice is nuts, pips and seads.
-Eventhough peanuts are technically a legume, nutrionally they are also a part of this sections.
+**Then our next slice is nuts, pips and seeds.
+Even though peanuts are technically a legume, nutrionally they are also a part of this sections.
 So peanutbutter, flaxseeds, walnuts, sesame seeds.
 Recommended is to at least include a handul of nuts a day and once a week some more**
 > [Hoe Kan Ik Gezond Veganistisch Eten](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx)

 **Here is a list of all nutrients of which the consensus says you might want to look out for when you stop eating animal products.**